Sometimes, a Windows 11/10 computer can suddenly come up with “.dll file is missing” error message, which cannot be ignored and needs to be fixed.

 DLL Files (Dynamic Link Libraries) contain bits of common utility codes and data that can be used by various programs and processes operating on a Windows computer.

-The idea behind DLL Files in Windows OS is to achieve modularization and reuse common code files.
+The idea behind using DLL Files in Windows operating system is to achieve modularization and reuse of common code files, which results in efficient use of resources and reduces system complexities.

 If you had accidentally deleted a DLL File, it should still be available in the Recycle Bin.